It Was a Very Good Year: Composition

-Drake composed the song in 1961 at the suggestion of record producer Artie Mogull, who told Drake that Bob Shane of The Kingston Trio needed a solo to include in the group's upcoming album Goin' Places.
+Ervin Drake composed the song in 1961 at the suggestion of record producer Artie Mogull, who told Drake that Bob Shane of The Kingston Trio needed a solo to include in the group's upcoming album Goin' Places.
 Drake wrote the song in less than a day, although he had been considering employing the metaphor of life as a vintage wine in a lyric for several years prior.

-Ervin Drake's inspiration to write the song was his then wife-to-be, Edith Vincent Bermaine.
+Ervin Drake's inspiration to write the song was his future wife Edith Vincent Bermaine.
 She was a showgirl whom he had dated and eventually married twenty years after the song was written.